What Is a Sales Development Representative?

 Whether it is inbound prospecting or outbound prospecting, your sales team will be devoted to this to build a pipeline.
 A sales pipeline is the steps you take leads through to arrive at a sale.

-Outbound B2B lead generation efforts include making use of tools such as LinkedIn Sales Navigator.
-From here you can then establish contact with these leads, who have never heard of you and your product or service before, via a variety of methods, including cold calling, cold emailing, or LinkedIn.
+Outbound B2B lead generation efforts include making use of sales tools such as LinkedIn Sales Navigator.
+From here, you can then establish contact with these leads, who have never heard of you and your product or service before, via a variety of cold outreach methods, including cold calling, cold emailing, or LinkedIn.

 The goal is not only to fit the customer profile and find the perfect fit but also to get the word out about your products and services.
 Someone might not need it now but might know someone else who does.